 Do you ever feel like you spend too much time on the small, urgent tasks that come across your desk?
 Wouldn’t you rather focus on an important, impactful project?
 Today, we’re going to take a dive into one small area of data analytics that has a bigger impact: medical trend drivers.

-With the rising popularity of telemedicine services, benefits teams are also tasked with making sure they’re getting the most from their investment.
-Here are a few ways our customers are using data to track the success of their telemedicine benefits.
+With the rising popularity of telemedicine programs, benefits teams are also tasked with making sure they’re getting the most from their investment.
+Here are a few ways our customers are using the Artemis Platform to track the success of their telemedicine benefits.